 For lunch we opted to wait in a fairly long line for High Tea.
 This very British style of lunch was brought to us by the world famous Betty’s Tea Rooms.
-Once we came in from the now pouring rain, we entered a small shop with scones and biscuits (cookies) galore.
+Once we came in from the now pouring rain, we entered a small shop with scones and biscuits (cookies) galore like those holiday cookies delivered.
 We then waited in line under and upon a narrow stairway for about 30 minutes.
 Many of the folks coming and going were elderly and it was a little dicey getting everyone up and down the stairs safely whilst we all crammed against the wall to allow them through.
 Elevators and accessibility are not a big thing in the UK.

 We were eventually seated and went All-In with our teas.
 Each of us dug into a tower of sandwiches, scones with clotted cream, mini desserts.
 A personal pot of tea for each of us soon finished the table with culinary goodness.
 I did not expect to enjoy this as much as I did, but the experience was worth the wait and the money.

 We took a trip past a local brewery: Brew York.
 Unfortunately the taproom has limited hours and was not open during our stay.
 They did have a small shop that was open selling their beer to go and swag.
 We did get to sample a few of their beers by buying cans for later at home and they were quite good.
 Very American influenced.
 I bought a shirt!